strangeproblem/strangeproblem.github.io/words.md

 ### A world without truth and knowledge

+Would you choose a world where everyone lives happy lives but is completely ignorant of how the universe works?
+Or a world where everyone lives happy lives but consistently believes false rumors about what their other people are doing?
+Even though believing these falsehoods has no impact on their happiness, this is still not a world I would choose to create.

+Talking to people, I've found that this is the inherent goal people have the hardest time accepting.
+So I will add a few more exacmples.

-To justify this one, I'll reiterate a thought experiment that was told to me in an ethics class I took.
+First, I'll reiterate a thought experiment that was told to me in an ethics class I took.
 It goes like this: Imagine a world where everyone lives in virtual reality game all the time.
 And in this virtual reality everyone is made happy all the time.
 And it's a multiplayer game, so everyone can communicate with each other.
 Still, I argue this is not a world I want to live in.
 Even though I would happy in this game, I would still want to know what's happening in the *real world*.
 Why?
 Just because.
-The virtual reality world would feel fake and shallow, for some reason.
-Reality (and therefore, truth) matters.
+The virtual reality world would feel *fake* and *shallow*, for some reason.
+We crave authenticity.
+Reality matters.

 Here's another thought experiment: Imagine that your signficant other has cheated on you (also imagine that cheating is something that would upset you).
 Imagine that this cheating only happens once and carries no health risks.
 If you didn't know, you could go on living blissfully unaware.
 Would you want to know?
 I would argue that you would want to know *even if that's guaranteed to make your life less happy*.